 Dining Out: Provide tools for restaurant owners to acquire customers, while allowing customers to search and discover restaurants.
-Through this offering, customers can read & write reviews, view & upload photos, table booking and making payments for dining out at restaurants.
+Through this offering, customers can read & write reviews, view & upload photos, table booking and make payments for dining out at restaurants.
 It monetizes the business through advertising sales, and restaurateurs pay the company for visibility as well.
-389,932 active restaurant listings on their platforms as on Mar-21 and 61.8 million units of CGC was generated vs 157 million in FY20.
+389,932 active restaurant listings on their platforms as on Mar-21 and 61.8 million units of CGC were generated vs 157 million in FY20.
 In FY21, 3.3 million table reservations were booked through their platforms vs 12.2 million in FY20.

-Zomato Pro: Zomato Pro is a subscription-based offering, under which the members get flat percentage discounts at specified restaurant partners across food delivery & dining out offerings.
+Zomato Pro: Zomato Pro is a subscription-based offering, under which the members get flat percentage discounts at specified restaurant partners across food delivery & dining-out offerings.
 Zomato had 15 lacs pro members and over 25,443 restaurant partners in India under its pro service as of Mar-21.

 Its international segment contributes about a tenth of its business and 2.5% of its total assets, according to its RHP.
-However, it accounts for more than 15% of liabilities, and over 13% share in loss in FY21, the filings revealed.
+However, it accounts for more than 15% of liabilities, and over 13% share in the loss in FY21, the filings revealed.